rostislav-matveev/FvwmPy/README.md

 - **`m.unlock(finished=False)`**

-  During syncronous operations, tell FVWM that module is ready to continue working and listening to FVWM.
+  During synchronous operations, tell FVWM that module is ready to continue working and is listening to FVWM.

   If `finished` then notify FVWM that the module is about to exit.